What is a section 13 notice?

-If the tenancy is a weekly, fortnightly or monthly periodic tenancy, the notice period must not be less than one month from the date of service of the section 13 notice.
-If you have a yearly tenancy, 6 months’ notice is required.
-This is normally a day that the rent is due.
-For example, if the tenant pays rent on the 10th day of the month, the date of the rent increase on the section 13 notice must be on the 10th day of a month.
+For weekly, fortnightly or monthly periodic tenancies, at least 1 months’ notice is required.
+For yearly tenancy, 6 months’ notice is required.
+The notice period runs from the date of service of the section 13 notice.
+This is normally the day that the rent is due.
+For example, if the tenant pays rent on the 10th day of the month, the date of the rent increase on the section 13 notice must be on the 10th day of the month.

 What happens after the section 13 notice has been served?

 Once the notice has been served, the tenant has until the date of the rent increase to make a decision.
 If the tenant doesn't do anything, then the rent will automatically increase and the tenant cannot dispute the rent increase.
-If the tenant wants to dispute the level of the rent increase, they will need to apply to the First-tier Tribunal (Property Chamber) in England or the Rent Assessment Committee in Wales.
+If the tenant wants to dispute the level of the rent increase, they will need to apply to the First-tier Tribunal (Property Chamber).

 Negotiating an increase

 It may not be beneficial for the landlord to impose an increase in rent.
-The tenant may no longer want to rent the property, in which case, the landlord will have to spend time and expenses in trying to re-let the property.
-It may also be an inconvenience for the landlord to try and find suitable replacement tenants, especially if there was a good relationship with the previous tenants.
+The tenant may no longer want to rent the property, in which case, the landlord will have to spend time and expense re-letting the property.
+It may also be an inconvenience for the landlord to find suitable replacement tenants, especially if there was a good relationship with the previous tenants.

 The tenant will want to either have the rent stay the same, or have a minimal increase in the rent.
-Therefore it could be advantageous to negotiate the rent increase.
-These negotiations could include the level of rent increase both parties are happy with or to roll out the rent increase in incremental stages over a period of time (For example, an increase of £25 in the first 6 months and then an increase of £50 for 6 months after that).
+Therefore, it could be advantageous to negotiate the rent increase, for example, to include a rent increase both parties are happy with or to roll out the rent increase in incremental stages over a period of time (eg an increase of £25 in the first 6 months and then an increase of £50 for 6 months after that).